Analysis: Britain outside the EU - Switzerland with nukes?

 The options outside are limited: following the path of Norway, Switzerland or Turkey or even a full break leaving Britain stranded in the World Trade Organization.

-Open Europe, a Eurosceptical think thank which says it wants to save British membership by reforming it, said in a paper entitled "Trading Places: Is EU membership still the best option for UK trade", that all options were inferior to EU membership.
+Open Europe, a Euro skeptical think thank which says it wants to save British membership by reforming it, said in a paper entitled "Trading Places: Is EU membership still the best option for UK trade", that all options were inferior to EU membership.

 It argued for a new "UK model" which would see Britain retain the benefits of the single market and the customs union but allow London to pick-and-mix its own EU policies.